The annual festival of chocolate over-indulgence known as Easter raises more serious issues than pimples and weight gain for the ethical shopper.

 You can buy Booja Booja in Waitrose or Holland and Barrett, and across Europe, in Australia and internationally via Suma healthfoods.

 Still not quite what you’re looking for?
-If money’s no object and you’re in the UK, pop into your local Hotel Chocolat for quirky, imaginative, mind-blowingly delicious Easter treats made from chocolate sourced via their own ethical growing programmes in Ghana and St Lucia.
+If money’s no object, Hotel Chocolat offers quirky, imaginative, mind-blowingly delicious Easter treats made from chocolate sourced via their own ethical growing programmes in Ghana and St Lucia.

 The range caters for everyone, with specialties including grown-up, treat-filled hollow eggs with extra-thick shells, fun chocolate ‘egg sandwiches’ and a plain silly chocolate slab featuring a white chocolate smiley with ‘fried egg’ eyes.